 The growing popularity of electric bikes in cities nationwide is an exciting development in the use of transportation technology.
 While electric bikes are a new and convenient addition to many cities, it is important that public officials understand both the pros and cons of integrating these fast electric bikes into their community.
 This article will provide information about the function of electric bikes and how they can be safely utilized in your community.

-Read on for help making decisions around local policies pertaining to electric bikes.
+Read on for help making decisions around local policies pertaining to electric bikes and how these decisions can improve your communities economic development.

 What Are E-bikes?
 Why Are They Growing Increasingly Popular?